New York City Police Department Highway Patrol

-The Highway Patrol are specialized units part of the Highway District with the Transportation Bureau of the New York City Police Department.
+The New York City Police Department Highway Patrol are specialized units part of the Highway District with the Transportation Bureau of the New York City Police Department.
 The Highway Patrol is primarily responsible for patrolling and maintaining traffic safety on limited-access highways within New York City.
 The Highway Patrol's other duties and roles include accident investigations, advanced driver and radar/laser speed enforcement training for NYPD officers, field sobriety testing at the various testing locations in each Patrol Borough, dignitary and parade escorts, hazardous material and truck traffic enforcement, anti-drag racing programs, and anti-terrorist checkpoints at key bridges and intersections in the city.

 History

 The Highway Patrol's origins begin in 1911 with the formation of the NYPD's first motorcycle squad, which was formed to meet the challenges of handling increasing traffic danger concomitant with the rise of automobile use.
 The unit—then simply known as the Motorcycle Squad—was enlarged as automobile traffic and speeding arose as major problems for the city, and in 1929, the unit was expanded to include armored motorcycles for use in anti-gang activities by the NYPD.

 In 1933, the unit expanded to include a formally designated "Grand Central Parkway Motorcycle Squad" for patrol on a limited-access highway.

 Until 1972, the unit remained primarily focused on the Motorcycle Squad, when in that year the motorcycle division was merged with the Accident Investigation Squad to officially form the Highway Patrol.
 The Highway Patrol patch was created, however, five years later in 1977.